yupi2/spooktator/README.md

 GMOD TTT addon to allow a player to fly around as a ghost when they die.

+you can get the ghost model & textures from http://steamcommunity.com/sharedfiles/filedetails/?id=385438672

 A **FINISHED** (!!!!!!!) combination of the ghosts from